 - Select the whole model.
-(Using the Ctrl and A keys together). - Drag and drop the surface mesh attribute Composite Shell from the
+(Using the Ctrl and A keys together). - Drag and drop the surface mesh attribute Composite Shell from the Treeview onto the selected features.

-Modeller will draw a mesh based upon a default of 4 Line divisions per Line.
-This mesh density will be altered by using Line mesh datasets.
+Modeller will draw a mesh based upon a default of 4 line divisions per line.
+This mesh density will be altered by using line mesh datasets.

 Note.
-A number of Line mesh attribute are provided by LUSAS by default.
+A number of line mesh attribute are provided by LUSAS by default.
 These can simply be dragged and dropped onto the features to which they are to be assigned.

-With the whole model selected, drag and drop the Line mesh attribute Null, div 2 from the Treeview onto the selected features.

-- Select the 2 horizontal Lines on the right-hand side of the model.
-(Hold the Shift key down to add to the initial line selection). - Drag and drop the Line mesh attribute Null, div = 3 from the Treeview onto the selected features.
-This overwrites the previous Line mesh assignment.
+- First, select the whole model, then drag and drop the line mesh attribute from the Treeview onto the selected features. - Then select the 2 horizontal lines on the right-hand side of the model as shown above (Hold the Shift key down to add to the initial line selection). - Drag and drop the line mesh attribute Null, div = 3 from the 6 Treeview onto the selected features.
+This overwrites the previous line mesh assignment.